 Asteroids around opposition

 Charts show 1 month either side of opposition and are tabulated in order of opposition date.
-Positions are calculated from the latest osculating elements given in the Minor Planet Centre's database.
+Positions are calculated from the latest osculating elements given in the Minor Planet Center's database.
 Star data are from the Hipparcos/Tycho databases.

 Our aim is to provide charts for all minor planets that reach magnitude 12.0 or brighter at opposition (as estimated from G and H parameters).
 A chart for any object at any one date & time can also be plotted from our "What's observable" applet.